Is Kyoto Overcrowded? Local Tips to Avoid Tourist Crowds

 As a Kyoto resident, I regularly see it for myself.

-As a local resident, I feel like the top Kyoto sights are losing their value due to the tourist congestion that stick to these famous areas.
+As a local resident, I feel like the top Kyoto sights are losing their value due to the tourist congestion that sticks to these famous areas.

 Despite what I just told you, my daily life in Japan's old capital is not really impacted by the tourist hordes.
 This is because I try to avoid Kyoto's must-see places in my day-to-day life.